Change Your Image

 Not that old black magic...

 Dark City is likely most notable as being Chuck Heston's film debut.
 But it's also worth seeing for then-supporting actor Jack Webb (actually quite good) teaming with Harry Morgan, some 16 years before they'd pair up in the color reincarnation of Dragnet 1966.
-It's also significant in the script acknowledging the ugly possibilities of returning to post-WWII society (albeit without the impact of the vaguely similar theme of 1932's I Am A Fugitive Of a Chain Gain and WWI).
+It's also significant in the script acknowledging the ugly possibilities of returning to post-WWII society (albeit without the impact of the vaguely similar theme of 1932's I Am A Fugitive Of a Chain Gain and WWI, or the more recent The Best Years of Our Lives).
 With the talent involved I'd expected a noir classic... but Dark City solidly misses the mark.
 What's wrong?
-I can cite 3 things: The subplot involving grieving widow Viveca Lindfors is all wrong and slows the picture down to a crawl (and frankly it makes Heston look creepy in the pursuit of her--- without giving away why).
+I can name 3 things: The subplot involving grieving widow Viveca Lindfors is all wrong and slows the picture down to a crawl (and frankly it makes Heston look creepy in the pursuit of her--- without giving away why).
 The suspense of the mystery homicidally-inclined brother just isn't there.
 And I personally hated the lip sync'd intrusion of Lizbeth Scott's songs (I found myself saying "why weren't these whittled down in the editing room?").
 Director William Dieterle's career was inexplicably on a slide by 1950 and his work here could best be described as yeoman-like.
-There's absolutely nothing wrong with any of the performances... it's just the script needed about 20 pages tossed and the musical numbers dropped.
+There's absolutely nothing wrong with any of the performances... it's just the script needed about 20 pages tossed and the musical numbers axed.